-Door ajar: Illuminates when the ignition is in the on position and any door is open.
+Door ajar: Illuminates when the ignition is in the on position and any door is not completely closed.

 Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
 If the indicators stay on or flash faster, check for a burned out bulb.